Rookout/docs/docs/node-setup.md

 const rookout = require('rookout');
 ```

+### Start

-Then, in your app’s entry point, add:
+To start the SDK, add the following to your app’s entry point:

 ```javascript
 rookout.start({